 PostgreSQL to BigQuery: PostgreSQL Logo

-PostgreSQL, primarily used as an OLTP database, is also a popular tool for analyzing data at scale.
-Its novel architecture, reliability at scale, robust feature set, and extensibility give it an advantage over other databases.
+PostgreSQL is a popular tool primarily used as an OLTP database and for analyzing data at scale.
+Its novel architecture, reliable at scale, contains a robust feature set, and extensibility gives it an advantage over other databases.

 What is Google BigQuery?